Last Updated on October 29, 2023 by Electricalvolt

 Air gap power in an induction motor is the output power of the stator or input power to the rotor.
 The electrical power fed to the stator converts into the magnetic power that travels through the air gap of the motor, which is called the air gap power of the induction motor.

-The motor converts electrical energy into the mechanical rotational energy.
+The motor converts electrical energy into mechanical rotational energy.
 The input voltage is fed to the stator of an induction motor.
-The stator coil opposes the applied voltage and this opposition limits the starting current of the motor.
-The flux is generated in the stator and the flux travels through the air gap and gets linked to the rotor conductors.
+The stator coil opposes the applied voltage, and this opposition limits the starting current of the motor.
+The flux is generated in the stator, which travels through the air gap and gets linked to the rotor conductors.
 The air gap power is equal to the rotor input power.

-The input power drawn by the induction motor is expressed by the following formula.
+The following formula expresses the input power drawn by the induction motor.

 P=√3* VL*IL* cosΦ ———-(1)